NI-ICS interoperability

 In order to unleash and share such network effects among several providers, and thus facilitate market contestability, interoperability obligations for specific NI-ICS providers are included under Article 7 of the Regulation (EU) 2022/1925 of the European Parliament and of the Council on contestable and fair markets in the digital sector – the Digital Markets Act (DMA) – and, with a focus on ensuring end-to-end connectivity, under Article 61(2) of the Directive (EU) 2018/1972 of the European Parliament and of the Council establishing the European Electronic Communications Code – the EECC.

-The BEREC Report on interoperability of Number-Independent Interpersonal Communication Services (NI-ICS) focuses on the potential technical approaches and the implementation challenges of interoperability measures, on the interplay between the EECC and the DMA, and presents a list of minimum criteria for the reference offer under the DMA.
+The BEREC Report on interoperability of NI-ICS focuses on the potential technical approaches and the implementation challenges of interoperability measures, on the interplay between the EECC and the DMA, and presents a list of minimum criteria for the reference offer under the DMA.